Nonunique Ergodicity on the Boundary of Outer space

 \subsection{Folding sequence}

 Recall that an $\R$-tree $T$ is \textbf{arational} if for every proper free factor $H \le \bbF$, the action $\bbF \curvearrowright T$ restricted to $H$ is free and discrete.
-In this section, we prove that our construction in \Cref{ssec:lowerboundFinale_folding} can be improved to have the limiting tree be both non-geometric and arational. \begin{theorem} There exists a folding sequence whose limiting tree is non-geometric, arational and admits $2n-6$ linearly independent ergodic measures. \end{theorem} We argue that the limiting tree of our folding sequence can be arranged to be arational and free, after perhaps slightly modifying the folding sequence, but without affecting the Alice-Bob game in \Cref{thm:TheGame_folding}.
+In this section, we prove that our construction in \Cref{ssec:lowerboundFinale_folding} can be improved to have the limiting tree be both non-geometric and arational. \begin{theorem} There exists a folding sequence whose limiting tree is non-geometric, arational and admits $2n-6$ linearly independent ergodic length measures. \end{theorem} We argue that the limiting tree of our folding sequence can be arranged to be arational and free, after perhaps slightly modifying the folding sequence, but without affecting the winning strategy for Alice in the Alice-Bob game, as described in \Cref{thm:TheGame_folding}.

 We endow the folding sequence $(G_i)_{i \ge 0}$ given in \Cref{ssec:lowerboundFinale_folding} with a metric by assigning arbitrary positive lengths to the edges of $G_i$'s such that they are consistent under pulling back.
 We then scale these lengths so that the volume of $G_0$ is 1.
 Under this metric, all folding maps become isometric immersions on each edge, and such a sequence always converges to an $\R$-tree in $\ov{CV_n}$ by \Cref{lem:folding_limiting_tree}.